Skip to main content

 • Missing required fields

-• Wrong data types or formats
+• Incorrect data types or formats

-- Verify field formats (for example: ISO 8601 timestamps like 2024-01-03T10:15:30Z, numeric vs. string values).
+— Verify field formats, including ISO 8601 timestamps such as 2024-01-03T10:15:30Z, and numeric versus string values.

 429 Too Many Requests